How to Choose the Best Tea for Kombucha

-But, what is tea?
+And even before that, what is tea?
 We hear about green tea, chamomile tea, peppermint tea, genmaicha, rooibos, honeybush and Lipton’s tea to name a few.
-Perhaps any plant that is soaked in hot water to create a beverage can be called tea?
+Perhaps any plant that we soak in hot water to create a beverage is tea?
 It may seem that way, and for day-to-day conversation there’s nothing wrong with that definition.

 However, many “teas” do not contain what Kombucha needs to brew successfully, especially over time.
 Moreover, some plants may harm your culture and retard the formation of healthful elements in your homebrew.

 Let’s take a closer look at the best types of tea for long term brewing of Kombucha.